| Contents:

 so I am now able to achieve yet another goal and I am gradually working

-my way through all those recordings, digitizing them and putting the
+my way through all those recordings, digitising them and putting the

 In the past I have always passed round copies of recordings, originally